 Most communication of the groups takes place online, through skype, email or phone.
 WIDE+ is raising a budget to enable WG members to come to or set up face-to-face meetings.

 Working Groups are for active WIDE+ members and non-members.
 At a minimum, a member of the group can expect an online meeting once every couple of months.

 Interested to find out more about a Working Group?

 Kindly contact WIDE+ coordinator Gea Meijers, email@example.com, for more information; she will make the connection to the specific groups for you.

-Picture above is from the briefing on Gender-just Trade policy published by the Gender and Trade working Group in December of 2018.
+The photograph above is of the briefing on Gender-just Trade policy published by the Gender and Trade WG in December, 2018.